 Scotland is a unique and stunning part of the UK, the northernmost area of the country with a personality all of its own.
-From the capital Edinburgh to the Highlands and many islands, it is an amazing place to visit.
+From the capital Edinburgh to the Scottish Highlands and many islands, it is an amazing place to visit.
 I’d recommend at least 48 hours in Edinburgh.

 Edinburgh: Ghostly Underground Vaults Tour